Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 One of the key metrics was average handle time.
 On the surface, that made sense.
 Shorter calls can mean faster service, lower queue times, and better operational efficiency.

-I was good at the job.
-I knew the tools, I knew the products, and I had been there long enough to solve common issues quickly.

-That became a problem.

-My handle time was flagged because it was out of spec.
-Not too long.
-Too short.
+I was good at the job, knew the tools and products, and had enough experience to solve common issues quickly.
+That became a problem when my handle time was flagged for being too short rather than too long.

 The explanation I was given was: